 In the world of Nutanix, Controller VMs (CVMs) are king.
 They are key to the whole solution.
-So when the comes in which you need to restart a node or a CVM you should probably take a little care and don’t properly.
+So when the time comes in which you need to restart a node or a CVM you should probably take a little care and do it properly.
 You don’t want to have it all go all banana on you and then leave you with a broken CVM.

 Its probably best to point out here that before you do ANYTHING, call Support.
 They are there for a reason and are very good at their job.

 However, if you want to do this yourself, read on.

 Before you reboot the CVM you need to stop it gracefully.
 Stopping the CVM gracefully allows for all services to stop and, in the event this CVM is the leader, have the cluster elect a new leader.
 This will ensure you have no issues with your cluster when you reboot the CVM.

 So, go ahead and SSH (or open a console) to your CVM.
 Login and get to the ncli.

 cvm_shutdown -P now command will gracefully stop all services on the CVM allowing you to reboot the CVM (or the node if you need) cleanly.